-For the European major rules, one of the key factors in determining the jurisdiction where a particular security should be disclosed is the home Member State.
+For the EEA major rules, one of the key factors in determining the jurisdiction where a particular security should be disclosed is the home Member State.

-Let’s take a look a the regulatory framework where we use home Member State…
+Let’s take a look at the regulatory framework for this...

 EU Major Shareholding - EU Transparency Directive and Amendment (TDA)

-Although there is no specific reference to the MiFID regulation as seen in the EU Short Selling regulations, the TDA (Directive 2013/50/EU) clarifies (in sections 19-21) that, where an issuer has not chosen a home Member State, the home Member State is the country of incorporation of the issuer if they are traded on an EU regulated market (this justifies our secondary selection as described above).
+Although there is no specific reference to the MiFID regulation as seen in the EU Short Selling regulations, the TDA (Directive 2013/50/EU) clarifies (in sections 19-21) that, where an issuer has not chosen a home Member State, the home Member State is the country of incorporation of the issuer if they are traded on an EU regulated market.

 Note that the TDA now makes it obligatory that each issuer discloses their choice for home Member State to the relevant competent authority in the home Member State and via press release.